- Academics >

 Students in the third year take Basic Philosophy, Latin III or Modern Language I (immersion), Algebra II, Precalculus, or accelerated track Calculus, Physics, Modern European Literature, and semester-length courses in Modern European History, Church History, and Moral Theology.
 SAT preparation courses are also offered and are included in base tuition.

-Finally, in the fourth year, students take Advanced Topics courses in either humanities or science, followed by the Senior Tutorial, Latin IV or Modern Language II, a fourth Mathematics course (Precalculus, Finite Math, Calculus, or accelerated track Calculus II), American Literature, and semester-length courses in American History, Bioethics, and Catholic Traditions in Politics and Economics.
+Finally, in the fourth year, students take Advanced Topics courses in either humanities or science, followed by the Senior Tutorial, Latin IV or Modern Language II, a fourth Mathematics course (Precalculus, Calculus, or accelerated track Calculus II), American Literature, and semester-length courses in American History, Bioethics, and Catholic Traditions in Politics and Economics.
 A college planning workshop is offered in the fall.

 Semester-length electives are vital parts of the second, third, and fourth years.
 The range of electives always includes topical studies in humanities and science and engaging opportunities in the arts and agriculture.